TamaniWolf/Twitch-Chat-Link/README.md

 # Twitch-Chat-Link
 This is a JavaScript Bot to Mirror the chats of Twitch and Discord to each other.

+It is created and written in Discord.js v.13 and with `pnpm` instead of `npm`.

 create .env file
 ```//For Settings in .env use (process.env.) and (configmain.) in Config.json
 //-- Twitch Chat Link --//